Deeps-gk/frontend/README.md

-Project Title:
-Malnad Family Restaurant – Event Booking & Admin Management System
+# Malnad Family Restaurant – Event Booking & Admin Management System

-Project Type:
+## Project Type
 Full-Stack Web Application

-Overview

-Malnad Family Restaurant is a full-stack web application developed to streamline event booking and enquiry management for a local family-run restaurant.
-The system enables customers to submit event requests online and allows restaurant administrators to view and manage these enquiries through an internal admin dashboard.

-Problem Statement:

-Traditional restaurant event bookings were handled manually via phone calls and WhatsApp messages, leading to:

-Missed enquiries

-Lack of centralized data

-No structured record of events

-Difficulty in tracking and responding efficiently

-The restaurant required a simple, professional, and reliable digital solution without relying on third-party delivery platforms.

-Solution:

-A web-based event booking system was designed and implemented where:

-Customers can submit event booking enquiries via a responsive website

-All enquiries are securely stored in a database

-Admins can view bookings in real time through an admin interface

-The system is deployed and accessible publicly for real-world usage

-Technology Stack:

-Frontend: React (Vite), Tailwind CSS

-Backend: Node.js, Express.js

-Database: MongoDB Atlas

-Deployment: Render (Backend), Local/Cloud Frontend Deployment

-Version Control: Git & GitHub

-Key Features:

-Event enquiry submission form

-REST API for booking creation and retrieval

-Admin dashboard to view all event bookings

-Responsive UI for mobile and desktop

-Environment-based configuration for development and production

-Secure data handling using server-side validation

-Outcome:
+---

+## Overview

+Malnad Family Restaurant – Event Booking & Admin Management System is a full-stack web application developed to streamline event booking and enquiry management for a local family-run restaurant.
+The system enables customers to submit event booking requests online and allows restaurant administrators to view and manage these enquiries through an internal admin dashboard.

+This project was built for real-world usage to replace manual and unstructured booking processes.

+---

+## Problem Statement

+Event bookings were traditionally handled through phone calls and WhatsApp messages, which resulted in:

+- Missed or delayed enquiries
+- No centralized data storage
+- Lack of structured event records
+- Difficulty in tracking and managing bookings efficiently

+The restaurant required a simple, reliable, and professional digital solution without depending on third-party platforms.

+---

+## Solution

+A web-based event booking and management system was designed and implemented with the following capabilities:

+- Customers can submit event booking enquiries via a responsive web interface
+- All booking data is securely stored in a centralized database
+- Restaurant administrators can view and manage enquiries in real time
+- The application is deployed and accessible for live usage

+---

+## Technology Stack

+**Frontend**
+- React (Vite)
+- Tailwind CSS

+**Backend**
+- Node.js
+- Express.js

+**Database**
+- MongoDB Atlas

+**Deployment**
+- Backend: Render
+- Frontend: Local / Cloud Deployment

+**Version Control**
+- Git & GitHub

+---

+## Key Features

+- Event enquiry submission form
+- REST API for booking creation and retrieval
+- Admin dashboard to view all event bookings
+- Responsive UI for mobile and desktop devices
+- Environment-based configuration for development and production
+- Server-side validation for secure data handling

+---

+## Outcome

 The system provides the restaurant with:

-Centralized event enquiry management
+- Centralized and structured event enquiry management

-Improved response time to customers
+- Faster response time to customer requests

-Professional online presence
+- A professional online presence

-Scalable foundation for future enhancements such as notifications and analytics
+- A scalable foundation for future feature expansion

+---

-Learning Outcomes:
+## Learning Outcomes

-Practical experience building and deploying a full-stack application
+- Practical experience in building and deploying a full-stack web application

-Hands-on debugging of real-world frontend–backend integration issues
+- Hands-on debugging of real-world frontend–backend integration issues

-Experience with MongoDB Atlas, REST APIs, and deployment workflows
+- Experience working with MongoDB Atlas and RESTful APIs
+- Understanding of deployment workflows and environment configuration

-Understanding of product thinking and business-oriented development
+- Improved product thinking and business-oriented development approach

+---

-Future Enhancements:
+## Future Enhancements

-Admin authentication
+- Admin authentication and role-based access

-WhatsApp or email notifications for new bookings
+- WhatsApp or email notifications for new event enquiries

-Analytics dashboard for event trends
+- Analytics dashboard for event trends and insights

-Multi-branch support# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+- Multi-branch restaurant support

+---

 Currently, two official plugins are available: